 Whether hiring or looking for your next career, we want to ensure you are equipped with the information you need for recruitment or job seeking success.
 This blog is the recruitment resource you need, from your Canadian recruitment experts.

 Get the latest insights and market research from top industries including construction and property, resources and mining, technology, and banking and financial, and learn from our team's breadth of knowledge on different functions such as accounting, IT, estimating, human resources, procurement and supply chain.

-Posted by Jim Fearon, Vice President, Hays Canada on Tuesday, Feb 14, 2017
+Posted by Jim Fearon, Hays Canada Vice President, on Thursday, Apr 27, 2017

 The construction industry is worth almost $74 billion to Canada and employs 1.2 million people – that’s a growth of more than 50 per cent since 2008 according to Statistics Canada.
 The industry is continuing to grow, and the continuing skills shortage means lots of opportunities for you.

 It’s great to be in a market where you’re in demand, but that doesn’t mean that you can sit back and wait for the opportunities to come to you.
 Do you know what your ideal career path is?
 How do you plan to get there?

 The first step is to get the right kind of attention from employers and hiring managers with a stand out resume.

 Posted by Rowan O'Grady, Hays Canada President, on Tuesday, Apr 25, 2017